jiannan-xu/jiannan-xu.github.io/_pages/research.md

 **Assortment Personalization in a Subscription Model** Joint work with Gah-Yi Ban, Wedad J. Elmaghraby, and L. Beril Toktay.

+ * Scheduled to present at 2023 Purdue Operations Symposium.

 **Understanding Matching Quality on Freelance Platforms Through Conversational Analytics** Joint work with Ashish S. Kabra and Kunpeng Zhang

  * Scheduled to present at INFORMS 2023, Phenoix, AZ.